blockspacer/flex_typeclass_plugin/README.md

 Pros:
 - Good performance
 - Good memory usage
-- Usefull when you want to make each typeclass NOT optional.
+- Useful when you want to make each typeclass NOT optional.

 Cons:
 - Function names from different typeclasses must not collide.